 Upon request, the university also discloses education records without consent to officials of another school in which a student seeks or intends to enroll, or where the student is already enrolled.

 The following information is designated as directory information by the university:

 f.
 Academic and co-curricular awards, honors, and scholarships received and dates received

 g.
 Weight and height of students on athletic teams

 A student may inform the Office of Admissions and the Registrar in writing that he/she does not give permission for the university to release his/her directory information or may submit the request through UAOnline.
 The request is valid until a subsequent request to release directory information is received in writing or through UAOnline.

-Names of students receiving awards, scholarships or appearing on deans' lists or the chancellor's list are released to the media unless a student has either requested that directory information not be released or has submitted a written request to UAF Marketing and Communications not to release honors information by five working days after the end of the semester in which the honors have been earned.
+Names of students receiving awards, scholarships or appearing on deans' lists or the chancellor's list are released to the media unless a student has either requested that directory information not be released or has submitted a written request to UAF University Relations not to release honors information by five working days after the end of the semester in which the honors have been earned.